 where:

-• S is the roof slope (decimal value representing the rise over run)
+- S is the roof slope (decimal value of rise over run).

-• L is the length of the roof (distance between eaves)
+- L is the roof length (length of the ridge).

-• F is the allowable stress of the beam material (strength rating provided by the manufacturer)
+- F is the allowable stress of the beam material.

 This formula ensures that users can accurately determine the optimal beam size needed for their specific project, accounting for critical factors such as the slope of the roof and the material’s stress tolerance.